 3) Comprehension - Understanding the text.

-Once your child has completed these reading sessions they should be 90% fluent with the text and have a good understanding of what they have read.
-This is when they bring their book home to you, on a Wednesday, to show off how brilliant they are!
-Listen to them read the book.
-Remember to give them lots of praise – celebrate their success!
+Once the children has completed these reading sessions they should be 90% fluent with the text and have a good understanding of what they have read.
+This is when they bring their book home to celebrate how much they have achieved.

 For additional information please visit the parents page on Little Wandle which can be found here.